Haskeeb265/obsidian-vault/1 - Rough Notes/Variables and Mutability.md

 - Constants naming convention is that their name should be decalred in all caps
 - Constants cannot be a return value.
 It's always set and cannot be changed

+- Value of constants are calculated at compile time whereas the values of the variables are calculated at runtime.

+## Shadowing: